Estimated reading time: 4 minutes

-Employees are continually being asked to do more with less and this phenomenon means work environments need to be positive and nurturing – if the goal is to meet corporate objectives.
+Employees are continually being asked to do more with less, which means work environments need to be positive and nurturing – if the goal is to meet corporate objectives.

 Research shows that employees find personal recognition more motivating than money.

-This is evidence that employees appreciate the personal touch – thoughtfulness and recognition show true appreciation for a job well done.
+This is evidence that employees appreciate the personal touch – thoughtfulness and recognition show genuine appreciation for a job well done.

 Motivating and engaging employees can often be as simple as talking to them.

-Things like letting them in on new things that are coming for the organization can help get them excited and makes them feel like they are an active part of the organization.
+For instance, when you let employees in on new things that are coming for the organization, you can help get them excited, and the gesture makes them feel like they are an active part of the organization.

 17 Ways Managers Can Show Employees Appreciation

-1. If you hear a positive comment about an employee, follow up and thank the employee.
+1. Share positive feedback.
+If you hear a positive comment about an employee, follow up and thank the employee.

-2. Schedule time to have coffee with an employee and just chat.
+2. Have coffee with an employee.
+Schedule time to have coffee with an employee and just chat.
 Show an interest in them and ask them questions about their personal life.
 Employees like to know that someone genuinely cares about them.

-3. Acknowledge personal events in an employee’s life – wedding, the birth of a child, death of a loved one.
-This communicates that you are paying attention and have a genuine interest in them.
+3. Acknowledge life events.
+Take the time to acknowledge personal events in an employee’s life – wedding, the birth of a child, death of a loved one.
+This communicates that you are paying attention and genuinely interested in them.

-4. Reserve a special parking spot close to the door, for an employee who performs well.
+4. Assign reserved parking.
+Reserve a special parking spot close to the door for an employee who performs well.

-5. Reward a job well done with a day or half-day off of work – with pay.
+5. Give a day off with pay.
+Reward a job well done with a day or half-day off of work – with pay.

-6. Designate a page on the company website and share personal stories about employees.
+6. Highlight an employee on the website.
+Designate a page on the company website and share personal stories about employees.
 This does two things: it recognizes the employee but it also personalizes the website for customers to see into the heart of the organization.

-7. Allow a good performing employee to take a long lunch hour to shop or run errands.
+7. Give a long lunch break.
+Allow a good-performing employee to take a long lunch hour to shop or run errands.

-8. Feature a stand out employee and use the employee’s picture on the company website.
+8. Employee photo on the website.
+Feature a stand-out employee and use the employee’s picture on the company website.

-9. Reward an employee by asking them to help create a training video for customers or other employees.
+9. Ask employees to participate in training videos.
+Reward employees by asking them to help create a training video for customers or other employees.

-10. Send a high performing employee to specialized training that would interest them.
+10. Specialized training.
+Send a high-performing employee to specialized training that would interest them.

-11. Send a gift home for an employee’s child’s birthday.
+11. Acknowledge employee kids’ birthdays.
+Send a gift home for an employee’s child’s birthday.

-12. Don’t forget the magic that comes with using someone’s first name – “Thank you, Vicki, that was awesome how you handled that angry customer today”.
+12. Use first name.
+Don’t forget the magic of using someone’s first name – “Thank you, Vicki, that was awesome how you handled that angry customer today.”

-13. Say hello to employees as you pass them in the hall or lunchroom.
+13. Be friendly.
+Say hello to employees as you pass them in the hall or lunchroom.
 Don’t forget to use their name.

-14. Acknowledge an employee’s good idea at a public meeting with other employees.
+14. Recognize good ideas.
+Acknowledge an employee’s good idea at a public meeting with other employees.
 “We are using Steve’s idea for an expedited shipping process for our customers.”

-15. Involve employees in planning meetings and incorporate their ideas into the decision making process.
+15. Get employees involved in planning.
+Involve employees in planning meetings and incorporate their ideas into the decision-making process.

-16. Write a personal thank you note to an employee – use a notecard.
+16. Thank employees.
+Use a notecard to write a personal thank you note to an employee.
 An email is better than nothing, but a personal handwritten note is something that employees appreciate and often keep.

-The closer the acknowledgment/reward to the behavior, the more likely the employee will be to repeat that desired behavior.
+The closer the acknowledgment/reward to the behavior, the more likely the employee will repeat that desired behavior.